-For the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending May 31, 2024 (Proposal 2), the affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will be required for approval.
+For the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending May 31, 2025 (Proposal 2), the affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will be required for approval.

-For the "Say-on-Pay" advisory vote (Proposal 3) and the "Say-On-Pay" frequency vote (Proposal 6), the affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will reflect the advice of the shareholders.
+For the "Say-on-Pay" advisory vote (Proposal 3), the affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will reflect the advice of the shareholders.
 The approval, on an advisory basis, of the compensation paid to our named executive officers, also known as a "Say on Pay" vote, is an advisory vote mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 This means that while we ask shareholders to approve the compensation paid to our named executive officers, it is not an action that requires shareholder approval, and shareholders are not voting to approve or disapprove the Board's recommendation with respect to this proposal.
-Both the "Say-on-Pay" vote and the "Say - On- Pay" frequency vote are advisory votes and are non-binding on the Board, although the Board and the Compensation Committee welcome the input of shareholders on the Company's compensation policies and will take the advisory votes into account in making determinations concerning executive compensation.
+The "Say-on-Pay" vote is an advisory vote and is non-binding on the Board, although the Board and the Compensation Committee welcome the input of shareholders on the Company's compensation policies and will take the advisory votes into account in making determinations concerning executive compensation.

-For the approval of amendments to the AngioDynamics, Inc. 2020 Equity Incentive Plan (Proposal 4) the affirmative vote of a majority of votes cast on this item will be required for approval.
+For the approval of an amendment to the AngioDynamics, Inc. 2020 Equity Incentive Plan (Proposal 4), the affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will be required for approval.

 A properly executed proxy marked "Abstain" with respect to any such matter will not be voted, although it will be counted for purposes of determining whether there is a quorum present.
-Accordingly, an abstention will have the effect of a negative vote on Proposal 2, Proposal 3, Proposal 4 and Proposal 5 but will have no effect on the election of directors or determining whether a Majority Vote has been achieved.
+Accordingly, an abstention will have the effect of a negative vote on Proposal 2, Proposal 3 and Proposal 4 but will have no effect on the election of directors or determining whether a Majority Vote has been achieved.